 - No mandatory deposit

-- No limited access to the number of withdrawals
+- There is no limited access to the number of withdrawals

 - Accessibility both in a branch and online